 In addition, some people subject to immigration controls are not migrants by UN/ONS definition.
 Many people come to the UK and are subject to immigration controls (i.e. require visas), but do not stay long enough to count as migrants under the length-of-stay definition.
 These groups include students on 6-11 month stays and temporary workers who leave within a year (see the Migration Observatory briefing "Short-Term Migration in the UK: A Discussion of the Issues and Existing Data").

 For other analytical purposes such as assessing economic impact, usually done with the LFS/APS, different definitions again yield different estimates.
 In particular, the foreign-born population is larger than the foreign-national population.
 Foreign-born British citizens may have lived in the UK for decades and thus might not be relevant for discussions of the impact of present-day migration.
-At the end of 2012 an estimated 11.4% of the UK population was born abroad, but 7.2% of the population was both foreign born and of foreign nationality, meaning that another 4.2% of the population were British nationals but born outside the UK (see the Migration Observatory briefing "Migrants in the UK: An Overview", Figure 3).
+In 2013, an estimated 12.5% of the UK population was born abroad, but 7.9% of the population was both foreign born and of foreign nationality, meaning that another 4.6% of the population were British nationals but born outside the UK (see the Migration Observatory briefing "Migrants in the UK: An Overview", Figure 3).

 These differences translate into different estimates of the impacts of migration on the labour market, depending on the definition employed.
-For example, in 2010, 13.5% of those employed in the UK were foreign-born, while 8.5% were foreign nationals (see the Migration Observatory briefing on 'Migrants in the Labour Market: An Overview', Figure 2).
-Thus, if migrants’ share of the labour market is a concern for policy-makers, that share appears close to 60% larger if one considers all foreign-born workers rather than foreign nationals.
+For example, in 2013, 15.2% of those employed in the UK were foreign-born, while 9.3% were foreign nationals (see the Migration Observatory briefing on 'Migrants in the Labour Market: An Overview', Figure 2).
+Thus, if migrants’ share of the labour market is a concern for policy-makers, that share appears more than 60% larger if one considers all foreign-born workers rather than foreign nationals.
 On the other hand, the choice of definitions seems to make little difference when calculating unemployment rates among migrants (Coleman 2010).

 - Anderson, B. and M. Ruhs, “Migrant Workers: Who Needs Them?
 A Framework for the Analysis of Staff Shortages, Immigration, and Public Policy.”
 In Who Needs Migrant Workers?
 Labour Shortages, Immigration and Public Policy.
 Oxford: OUP, 2010.